SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on April 15:
+Here are some significant events that occur in the USA on April 15:

-- **1912**: The RMS Titanic, which struck an iceberg, sank in the North Atlantic Ocean.
-While not an event on U.S. soil, it heavily impacted American society and resulted in significant changes to maritime laws.

-- **1947**: Jackie Robinson made history by breaking Major League Baseball's color barrier when he played his first official game with the Brooklyn Dodgers.

-- **1967**:
+- **Tax Day**: In the United States, April 15 is typically the deadline for individuals to file their income tax returns (Form 1040).
+If April 15 falls on a weekend or holiday, the due date is often extended.

+- **National McDonald's Day**: On April 15, many celebrate the opening of the first McDonald's restaurant by Ray Kroc in 1955, making it significant
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day. 🌟😊💖"
+"Believe in yourself and chase your dreams! 🌟💪✨"